 Debjani's Note

-I don't think I need to explain why I chose to write about Mangshor Jhol again.
-It's just that this particular recipe is special because it's a traditional Bengali dish, comforting as well.
-Most importantly why not write about the pressure cooker mutton curry recipe which is perfect for beginners?
-I thought it was important to share it with others.
+But really, I don't think I need to explain why I chose to write about Mangshor Jhol again.
+It is simply a special recipe that holds a special place in my heart.
+It is a traditional Bengali dish that brings comfort and joy.
+And besides, why not share the pressure cooker mutton curry recipe, perfect for beginners?
+It felt important to share it with others.

 Authentic Mangshor Jhol Recipe!

-Needless to say, the recipe varies from family to family but not the emotion of having it with piping hot gorom bhat.
-Some people use Tomatoes while making the curry while some use Tok Doi (plain curd) and then there are families that use both.
-The same difference applies to the use of chili.
-In some families, they use green chili while some prefer red chili powder.
-Apart from that, the use of basic spices is almost the same.
+Needless to say, the recipe may vary from family to family, but the sentiment of enjoying it with piping hot gorom bhat remains unchanged.
+Some individuals use tomatoes in their curry, while others opt for plain curd (Tok Doi), and there are even families that incorporate both.
+The same diversity applies to the use of chili, with some households using green chili and others preferring red chili powder.
+Aside from these variations, the use of basic spices remains largely consistent.

 Easy Bengali Mutton Curry tricks